TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

 //Jags>> Keywords are not consistent ... all keywords should use underscor as separator. e.g. STRATA_RESERVOIR_SIZE ... please add P1 ticket

+//Jags>> the column_definitoon and table_constraint above should link to location where we discuss all the data types.
+Critically important.

 //Jags>> All the 'string-constant' should be substituted with something more meaningful. e.g. PARTITION_BY 'primary key' | columns ...
 REDUNDANCY 'Num of copies'  ... applies to partitioned tables.
 Redundancy '1' implies 2 copies of data.

 ## Description